 Doug Hill ABC7 Chief Meteorologist

-Doug Hill has earned a reputation as one of Washington’s most accurate and entertaining weather forecasters.
-As Vice President, Weather and Chief Meteorologist, he brings nearly 30 years experience to his daily broadcasts on ABC 7 News at 5, 6 and 11.
+Doug Hill has earned a reputation as one of Washington’s most trusted and entertaining weather forecasters.
+As Vice President, Weather and Chief Meteorologist, he brings over 35 years’ experience to his daily broadcasts on ABC7/WJLA-TV News at 4, 5 and 6.

-Hill has been honored with a Washington Emmy Award for broadcast excellence.
+He has been honored with a Regional Emmy Award for broadcast excellence.
 He has also been awarded the "Seal of Approval" from the American Meteorological Society.

-Prior to joining ABC7/WJLA-TV, Hill served for 16 years as Chief Meteorologist for the Washington CBS affiliate.
+Prior to joining ABC7/WJLA-TV in 2000, Hill served for 16 years as Chief Meteorologist for the Washington CBS affiliate.
 He began his broadcast career in 1978 at WWBT-TV in Richmond, Virginia.
-In 1980 he made the move to Detroit where he worked for both WDIV-TV and WXYZ-TV, before returning in 1984 to Washington.
+In 1980, he made the move to Detroit where he worked for both WDIV-TV and WXYZ-TV, before returning in 1984 to Washington.